kkaroleski2021/SWE_Project/Docs/Sprint4.md

 - CORS headers were added to ensure frontend is able to receive information from the API.
 - Routing on the frontend was changed from new local host tabs to components
 - Buttons were fixed and succesfully load to the desired pages
+- Created an order form for users looking to purchase an item

 ## Front-End